polarityio/axonius/README.md

 # Polarity Axonius Integration

 The Polarity Axonius integration allows Polarity to search the Axonius API to return event information on internal users and assets.
-The integration supports device lookups by preferred IP address and hostname (domains) fields.
+The integration supports device lookups by preferred IP address, domain and a custom hostname type.
 In addition, user lookups are supported via e-mail address.

-Note that hostname lookups search both the hostname and preferred hostname field.
+Note that hostname lookups search both the assetname, hostname, and preferred hostname fields.

+The integration includes a custom hostname entity type that will match on strings that are between 5 and 25 characters and contain only valid hostname characters (i.e., lowercase and uppercase "a-z", digits "0-9", and a dash "-").

 | ![device lookup example](assets/overlay-ip.png) | ![user lookup example](assets/overlay-email.png) |
 |---|---|